 - Finally, type dism /image:c:\ /remove-package /packagename:[package name] /scratchdir:c:\temp\packages and press Enter to move all pending packages into the temporary file.
 Replace [package name] with the one you noted down.

 Run the SFC scan

-SFC scan is a command-line tool that scans your system for any errors and glitches and resolves them.
+SFC scan is a command-line tool that scans your system for any errors and glitches and automatic repair them.
 If you are still struggling with the fix inaccessible boot error, you can try the SFC scan.